FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Results

-Our algorithm outperforms all baselines on all four datasets, with an improvement in \textit{all} metrics evaluating the volume overlap of the fixed and warped label maps.
-The improvements are consistent in all datasets, with varying number and sizes of anatomical label maps.
+\paragraph{In-vivo brain MRI mapping} We compare FireANTs with two state-of-the-art optimization algorithms on Klein \etal~\cite{klein2009evaluation}: ANTs - which won the original challenge, and Symmetric Log Demons~\cite{vercauteren2007diffeomorphic}, and two widely used deep learning algorithms: VoxelMorph~\cite{balakrishnan2019voxelmorph} and SynthMorph~\cite{hoffmann2021synthmorph} using their provided pretrained models.
+Since no methods utilize label maps, we run registration on all 414 image pairs prescribed in the dataset.
+Results for the brain datasets are shown in ~\cref{fig:meanvalklein}, ~\cref{fig:regionwise-dice-brain}, and ~\cref{fig:oasis}.
+Our algorithm outperforms all baselines on four out of five datasets, with an improvement in \textit{all} metrics evaluating the volume overlap of the fixed and warped label maps.
+The improvements are consistent across varying parcellations and relative sizes of anatomical label maps.
 In the IBSR18 and CUMC12 datasets, the median target overlap of our method is better than the third-quantile of ANTs. ~\cref{fig:regionwise-dice-brain} also highlights the improvement in label overlap per labeled brain region across all datasets.
-A caveat with deep learning methods is that their performance is highly dependent on the domain gap between the training and test datasets.
-VoxelMorph is trained on the OASIS dataset, which has different image statistics compared to the four datasets, and consequently we see a performance drop.
-Moreover, VoxelMorph is sensitive to the anisotropy of the volumes, consequently all volumes are resampled to 1mm isotropic, and renormalized for VoxelMorph.
-A noticable performance drop is observed when the anisotropic volumes are fed into the network, which is undesirable as the trained model is essentially `locked' to a single physical resolution - which limits the generalizability of the model to various modalities with different physical resolutions.
+For deep learning methods, a noticable performance drop is observed when the anisotropic volumes are fed into the network, which is undesirable as the trained model is essentially `locked' to a single physical resolution - which limits the generalizability of the model to various modalities with different physical resolutions.
 For Demons, ANTs, and FireANTs (Ours), we do not perform any additional normalization or resampling.
+On the OASIS dataset, all methods perform at par with each other with no significant differences.
 SynthMorph is more robust to the domain gap than VoxelMorph due to its training strategy with synthetic images, but still underperforms optimization baselines when their recommended hyperparameters are chosen.